 For more information about automatic restart, see Automatic restart.

-Storage options for HA SAP systems on GCP
+Storage options for HA SAP systems on Google Cloud

-For a high-availability shared storage solution you can use third-party file-sharing solutions, such as Elastifile or NetApp Cloud Volumes.
-GCP provides an NFS file server solution, Cloud Filestore, but Cloud Filestore does not currently provide a file server that is highly available across zones.
+For a high-availability shared storage solution you can use third-party file-sharing solutions, such as Elastifile (acquired by Google Cloud) or NetApp Cloud Volumes.
+Google Cloud provides an NFS file server solution, Filestore, but Filestore does not currently provide a file server that is highly available across zones.

 For replication of zonal persistent disks for Linux systems, you can use a Distributed Replicated Block Device (DRDB) to replicate the persistent disks that contain the SAP global file system between the nodes in your HA cluster.